Edit on GitHub

 NOTE: More edges in the traffic sign increase recognition results from the SIFT algorithm.

-Please refer to the link below for related information.
+Please refer to the SIFT documentation for more information.

-1. Open a new terminal and launch Autorace Gazebo simulation.
-The roscore will be automatically launched with the roslaunch command.
+1. Open a new terminal and launch the Autorace Gazebo simulation.
+Launch roscore with the roslaunch command.

 $ roslaunch turtlebot3_gazebo turtlebot3_autorace_2020.launch

 2. Open a new terminal and launch the teleoperation node.
-Drive the TurtleBot3 along the lane and stop where traffic signes can be clearly seen by the camera.
+Drive the TurtleBot3 along the lane and stop where traffic signs can be clearly seen by the camera.

 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch